Not sure if Alloy Wheel Franchise, LLC is right for you?

 Potential Mitigations

-• You should contact a significant number of former franchisees from the provided list to inquire directly about their reasons for leaving the system.
+• It is crucial to contact a significant number of former franchisees listed in Exhibit L to understand their reasons for leaving the system.

 Citations: Item 20